EnterpriseDB/repmgr/README.md

   at a two-server master/standby replication cluster and currently does not support additional standbys.
-- `repmgr standby switchover` is designed to use the `pg_rewind` utility, standard in 9.5 and later and available for seperately in 9.3 and 9.4 (see note below)
+- `repmgr standby switchover` is designed to use the `pg_rewind` utility, standard in 9.5 and later and available for separately in 9.3 and 9.4 (see note below)
 - `pg_rewind` *requires* that either `wal_log_hints` is enabled, or that data checksums were enabled when the cluster was initialized.
 See the